mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/networking/index.md

 The number of virtual IP addresses in the reserved range determines the maximum number of services with a type of `LoadBalancer` that you can create in the cluster.

 MetalLB in `bgp` mode implements only a minimal functionality of BGP.
-It only advertizes the virtual IP to peer BGP agent.
+It only advertises the virtual IP to peer BGP agent.

 The following example illustrates the BGP configuration in the `cluster.yaml` configuration file: